libra2org/libra2-core/RUST_SECURE_CODING.md

 Assess and monitor the quality and maintenance of crates that are being introduced to the codebase, employing tools like `cargo-outdated` and `cargo-audit` for version management and vulnerability checking.

-- Aptos utilizes **[Dependabot](https://github.com/dependabot)** to continuously monitor libraries.
+- Libra2 utilizes **[Dependabot](https://github.com/dependabot)** to continuously monitor libraries.
 Our policy requires mandatory updates for critical and high-vulnerabilities, or upon impact evaluation given the context for medium and lower.
 - We recommend leveraging [deps.dev](https://deps.dev) to evaluate new third party crates.
 This site provides an OpenSSF scorecard containing essential information.
 As a guideline, libraries with a score of 7 or higher are typically safe to import.
 However, those scoring **below 7** must be flagged during the PR and require a specific justification.

 ### Minimize Use of Feature Flags